Last Updated on November 25, 2020 by Nazmin Sarker

 Broiling: Place sausage links on a rack in a broiling pan and broil until well done, turning and brushing them occasionally either with sauce or with butter or margarine.
 Uncooked bratwurst should be placed in a pan of water, heated to boiling, and left to stand about 10minutes before broiling.
 Drain them thoroughly before boiling as above.

-Baking: Place links or patties on rack in an open roasting pan and bake in preheated 400 F. Oven 20 to 30 minutes, depending on size.
+Baking: Place links or patties on rack in an open roasting pan and bake in preheated 400 F. (See details: air fryer vs toaster oven) 20 to 30 minutes, depending on size.

 Heating Cooked Smoked Sausage Links